 Afternoon: After lunch we'll board our coach and travel to the School for Advanced Research, where we'll be allowed into the vaults of the Indian Arts Research Center.
 We'll see wonderful collections of pottery, weaving, baskets, jewelry, paintings only seen by the public via special invitation.
 The School for Advanced Research provides a dynamic environment for the advanced study and communication of knowledge about human culture, evolution, history, and creative expression.
 SAR draws upon its century-deep roots in the American Southwest, anthropology, and indigenous arts to present programs, publications and initiatives that impart the learning of social scientists, humanists, and artists to inform the thoughts and actions of scholars, artists, educators, and the interested public.
 We'll return to the hotel by 4:30 p.m.

 Dinner: On your own.

 Evening: At leisure.

-Activity note: Getting on/off coach; traveling 30 miles one way; walking up to several blocks over varied terrain with inclines, including unpaved dirt; standing for up to an hour at Santuario, and weaving gallery; standing for up to 2 hours at Museum Hill.
+Activity note: Getting on/off coach; traveling 60 miles for up to 1 1/2 hours over the course of the day; walking up to several blocks over varied terrain with inclines, including unpaved dirt; standing for up to an hour at Santuario, and weaving gallery; standing for up to two hours at Museum Hill.

 Breakfast: Buffet at the hotel.